Last Updated on January 22, 2025

-Originating from the Gaumukh Glacier in the base of Khatling and Gangotri glacier, this river is one of the holiest rivers of India.
-The place is considered holy to Hindus since it has been regarded as the birth place of Ganga.
+Originating from the Gaumukh Glacier at the base of the Khatling and Gangotri glaciers, this river is one of the holiest rivers in India.
+The place is considered holy by Hindus as it is regarded as the birthplace of the Ganga.
 The highly revered Char Dham temple of Gangotri is situated on its banks and is visited by devotees from all over the world.
-After travelling for a distance of 205 km the river concludes its journey at Devprayag which is the confluence point of Bhagirathi and Alaknanda to for the life giving holy river of Ganga.
-The gushing river is one of the two headstreams for Ganga and taking a dip in it is said to wipe out all your sins and give you moksha.
-The river flows majestically at a height of about 475 metres above sea level the river’s ferocity is being utilised for producing power and several hydroelectric dams have also been constructed.
-Throughout its course on the hills this river is a source of living for the locals here along with holding of extremely high values.
+After traveling a distance of 205 km, the river concludes its journey at Devprayag, where it merges with the Alaknanda to form the life-giving holy river, Ganga.

 Religious Significance

-About confluence
+About Confluence

 Bhagirathi River Features